Dawn Camp @Camp Skipping Pig

 A QUALIFIED VETERINARIAN

 Before your pig arrives home you will need to find a veterinarian willing and able to treat it should the need arise.
 There will be the initial visit to check his health after you buy him.
 Think of it as a "well baby visit".
 There will be spaying or castration if the breeder hasn't already done so.
 There will be routine vaccinations as your vet recommends as well as the occaisional time when piggy isn't feeling well and requires medical attention.
 Don't wait for a medical emergency to start looking for a vet!
 Your pig might die as you desperately search.
+Do NOT depend on asking for help on FaceBook or a similar forum.
+You will get a variety of opinions from helpful to useless to downright dangerous.
 Routine health checks, vaccinations, hoof and tusk trims, dietary advice and parasite control will help your pig to live a long and healthy life as a beloved member of your family.
 Ask your vet what items are best kept on hand at home in a piggy first aid kit.
 Many times you'll be able to treat simple things yourself.
-A few items I always stock are... a digital thermometer ($3 at a discount store), a pad, pen and clipboard to document all symptoms and treatment (logged at least twice a day), Terramycin eye ointment, zinc oxide ointment, triple antibiotic ointment, a pill crusher, oral syringes, small plastic cups for mixing meds, apple sauce, bran, unflavored Pedialite, cotton swabs, sunscreen and ivermectin wormer.
+A few items I always stock are... a digital thermometer ($3 at a discount store), a pad, pen and clipboard to document all symptoms and treatment (logged at least twice a day), Terramycin eye ointment, zinc oxide ointment, triple antibiotic ointment, a pill crusher, oral syringes, small plastic cups for mixing meds, apple sauce, canned pumpkin pie filling, bran, unflavored Pedialite, cotton swabs, sunscreen and ivermectin wormer.
 Keep track of expiration dates on medications and ointments and replace items as necessary.
 A check of your inventory every few months is usually sufficient.
-As I've become more experienced and comfortable diagnosing and treating my pigs, and out of necessity due to the expense and timing (sometimes late night) of the vet calls, I also stock syringes, assorted size needles, a couple of good broad spectrum antibiotics in powder, liquid, injectable, and tablet form, medication for pain relief, an injectable steroid (anti-inflamatory), prednisone tablets, and more.
+As I've become more experienced and comfortable diagnosing and treating my pigs, and out of necessity due to the expense and timing (sometimes late night, weekends and holidays) of the vet calls, I also stock syringes, assorted size needles, a couple of good broad spectrum antibiotics in powder, liquid, injectable, and tablet form, medication for pain relief, an injectable steroid (anti-inflamatory), prednisone tablets, and more.
 Almost every treatment is done only after consulting with my vets, who offer suggestions as to appropriate treatment and dosage for the symptoms presented.
-Having a variety of medications readily at hand lets me begin treatment as soon as possible after a phone consultation rather than delay treatment until the following day when an appointment can be scheduled.
-It's also saved the guys many a late night emergency trip to our farm.
+Having a variety of medications readily at hand lets me begin treatment as soon as possible after a phone consultation rather than delay treatment until the following day or longer when an appointment can be scheduled.
+It's also saved the vets many a late night emergency trip to our farm.
 I have a great working relationship with my vets and over the years they've come to realize there are no "frivolous" calls.
 If I call them it's because there's a problem I need help with.
 We work closely together for the benefit of the pigs.
 Though many people are uncomfortable giving injections and pigs are often not the most cooperative patients, there are still many things a responsible pig owner can do on his/her own if necessary.
 A good relationship with your vet is a critical first step.

 Dawn Camp @Camp Skipping Pig